What is Triple A? | A natural, artisan label

 Wines from further afield

 There’s no lack of wine from the rest of the world in this selection, either.
-Batterieberg domain, from the Mosel village of Enkirch in Germany, is one of the appellation’s historic vineyards.
+Batterieberg, from the Mosel village of Enkirch in Germany, is one of the appellation’s historic vineyards.
 It possesses some beautiful, century-old vines and a fine terroir, meaning it can produce fine wines with good minerality and a pleasant mouthfeel.

 We hope to have piqued your curiosity and can’t wait to hear what you think of this exciting selection!